icetd/ndk_build_scripts/README.md

-## Scripts for build thirdparty for ndk application
+## Scripts to build thirdparty for ndk application